stephyriega/stephyriega.github.io/_pages/projects.md

     This research seeks to analyse the job quality of interdepartmental migrants in urban areas during 2019 and 2020.
 Job quality, under the decent work approach, encompasses dimensions of workers' well-being.
 After constructing an index and finding that job quality deteriorated, we find, using a generalised ordinal logit, that there is no-relation between being migrant and job quality.
 Nonetheless there are other sociodemographic characteristics that migrants usually share which are linked to the lowest job quality.

-**As research Assistant volunteer at City Makers**, I will support in a proyect related the impact of STEM education on gender differentiation in Ayacucho.
+**As research assistant volunteer at City Makers**, I will support in a proyect related the impact of STEM education on gender differentiation in Ayacucho.
 I will assist PhD.
 Candidate Fabiola M. Alba Vivar and other multidisciplinary members of the organization with many task in order to develop the proyect.